Arsacid dynasty of Armenia: Culture

 Out of the three phases (Achaemenid, Arsacid, Sasanian) of Iranian influence in Armenia, the Arsacid one was the strongest and most enduring.
 The phase began with the ascendance of the Parthians in the 2nd century BC and reached its zenith following the establishment of an Arsacid branch on the Armenian throne in the mid-1st century AD.
 The Arsacid kings of Armenia attempted to base their court on the same model as the one in Ctesiphon.
 Many Parthian aspects were directly imported into Armenian civilization, such as the gusan, which resembled a bard or minstrel.
 In Arsacid Armenia, the custom of aristocratic children being raised by foster parents or tutors was widespread, as in the rest of the Iranian commonwealth.

 The Arsacid kings knew Parthia and regarded it as their native country.
 Tiridates III is known to have said the following thing during a speech: "For I know the country of the Greeks and that of the Romans very well, and our regions of Parthia—for it is even our home—as well as Asorestan, Arabia and Atropatene."
 Under the Arsacids, the Armenians became familiar with some of the stories that were later added into the Persian epic Shahnameh.
 They include the stories of figures such as Hraseak (Afrasiyab), Shawarsh (Siyavash) and Spandarat (Esfandiyar).

 The Armenians viewed the bond between their country and the royal houses of Parthia as indestructible.
 Armenian sources use the terms "king" and "Arsacid" (Aršakuni) as synonyms.
 The Arsacid king was regarded as the bnak tērn ašxarhis ("natural lord of this country").
+The Epic Histories, a 5th-century Armenian history based on oral epic sources, contain statements which deny that the sins of the Arsacid kings could make them unworthy of ruling.